cstuer/olist-ecommerce-analysis/readme.md

 Tools Used

 - PostgreSQL
 - DBeaver
 - Tableau Desktop
+- Python (pandas, regex)
 - GitHub for version control and documentation

 ---